CWA Speakers Bureau Quick Fact:

 “Destination: Heartland History” by Cynthia Clampitt

 The history of the Midwest is remarkable and often surprising.
 This region, famed for supplying food, actually supplied so much more, including iconic images, legendary individuals, and inventions that would change the world.
 From prehistory to present, hear tales and “visit” museums, living-history venues, archaeological digs, historic towns, vintage farms, and more that make the Midwest’s past accessible – and fun.
-(All ages; 60 min; $165 plus travel with permission to sell books)
+(All ages; 60 min; $175 + travel with permission to sell books)

 References